Aspose/apireference.aspose.com/content/sites/aspose/html/english/net/aspose.html.dom/domobject/getplatformtype/_index.md

 ---
 ## DOMObject.GetPlatformType method

-This method is used to retrieve ECMAScript object Type.
+This method is used to retrieve the ECMAScript object .

 ```csharp
 public virtual Type GetPlatformType()
 ```

-## Return Value
+### Return Value

-The ECMAScript object Type.
+The ECMAScript object.

 ### See Also